 Callsign: Black Leader

-Voiced by: Hugo Serrano (Latin American Spanish dub), Guillermo Romero (European Spanish dub), Fuminori Komatsu (Japanese dub), Benjamin Penamaria (European French dub)
+Voiced by: Lex Lang (Battlefront II) Hugo Serrano (Latin American Spanish dub), Guillermo Romero (European Spanish dub), Fuminori Komatsu (Japanese dub), Benjamin Penamaria (European French dub)

 - The Ace: He has the personality and reputation to go with his Ace Pilot status; he's the best at what he does, and everyone knows it.
 The opening narration calls him "Leia's most daring pilot".
 Many of his interactions with Finn, especially later on, have Finn gushing over how awesome he is.

-- Advertised Extra: In The Force Awakens, he helps Finn (and gives him his name), but then spends a sizable amount of the film as Chekhov M.I.A., only to come back meaningfully for three scenes.
+- Advertised Extra: In The Force Awakens, he helps Finn (and gives him his name), but then spends a sizable amount of the film as Chekhov M.I.A., only to come back meaningfully for the third act.
 He has more to do in The Last Jedi.

 - Aesop Amnesia: His arc in The Last Jedi is about becoming a true leader; he already learned that lesson in his own prequel series.